isabella232/solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter/README.md

 * See the [solutions-geoevent-java instructions](../../../README.md#instructions) for general instructions on
     * verifying your Maven installation
-    * setting the location of the GEP Server and GEP SDK repositories
+    * setting the location of the GeoEvent Processor and GeoEvent Processor SDK repositories
     * and any other common required steps
  * Open a command prompt and navigate to `solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter`
 * Enter `mvn install` at the prompt